Skip to main content

 WHAT HAPPENS TO AN ARTHRITIC HIP?

-• Cartilage wears away
+• Cartilage wearing away

-• Joint space between the bones decreases
+• Decreased joint space between the bones

 • Pain with vigorous activity

-• Pain in hips, thigh, and groin
+• Pain in the hips, thigh, and groin

-• Stiffness of hip joints, causing difficulty walking or bending
+• Stiffness of the hip joints

 • Decreased range of motion